• Skip to main content

 Just, no. I’ll let Sammie (or Sammy) slide, but Sando and Sammiches both need to die in a fire.
 Why?
 They both use the same amount of syllables and therefore aren’t shortcuts when said out loud.
 Let’s be adults and call it a sandwich.

 On second thought, quit calling it a Sammie/y too.
 That’s a name commonly used for a person, a name I don’t care to associate with eating a delicious sandwich.
-Sammy is my brother’s nickname.

 Using Mouthfeel as a Food Descriptor

 Especially when “creamy” precedes “mouthfeel”.
-I first came across mouthfeel as as a descriptor for describing craft beer, but it has crept over into describing food as well.
+I first came across mouthfeel as a descriptor for describing craft beer, but it has crept over into describing food as well.
 Mouthfeel is about the physical sensations a food or drink creates in the mouth, and is not directly related to taste.
 So is there really any reason to use this terminology when describing a dish?
 There are less awkward ways to describe a food’s texture, if it's even really relevant to a recipe.

 Using Unctuous as a Food Descriptor